latticexyz/mud/.changeset/unlucky-icons-wonder.md

 "@latticexyz/explorer": patch
 ---

-Fixed an issue where the `observer` Viem client decorator required an empty object arg when no options were used.
+Fixed an issue where the `observer` Viem client decorator required an empty object arg when no options are used.

 ```diff
 -client.extend(observer({}));